5 Tips for Staying Fit While Saving Money

 Don’t live near a military installation or prefer to work out off base?
 Some gyms and health clubs offer military discounts on membership and enrollment fees.

 Military discounts are available for other runs as well.
-In the past, the Marine Corps Marathon offered military members 15% off registration in the 4 weeks prior to registration opening to the general public.
-The Rock ‘n’ Roll Marathon Series has also shown their support for the military by offering a $10 military discount on marathons and half-marathons.
+In the past, the Marine Corps Marathon and the Rock ‘n’ Roll Marathon Series offered military members discounts on registration.
 You also never know about military discounts available for local races so always ask.

 Do you stay in shape on the ski slopes during the winter?
-Click here for a list of over 30 ski resorts that offer military discounts.
+Click here for a list of ski resorts that offer military discounts.

 Are you a golfer?
 Click here for golf-related military discounts.